Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 A mortgage relief professional reviews your Washington situation, confirms whether the FFA window is still open, and manages the mediation process to give you the best possible outcome.

-After the required waiting periods following the NOD, the trustee records a Notice of Trustee's Sale (NTS) and sets the sale date.
-Washington law requires at least 90 days between the NTS recording and the actual sale date.
+After the required waiting periods following the NOD, the trustee records a Notice of Trustee's Sale (NTS) under RCW 61.24.040 and sets the sale date.
+RCW 61.24.040 requires the NTS to be recorded at least 120 days before the sale, and the sale must be at least 30 days from the NTS recording.
 The NTS must be published in a local newspaper, posted on the property, and mailed to all interested parties including the borrower.

-Washington also provides a statutory reinstatement right that runs until 11 days before the trustee sale.
-This is one of the latest reinstatement deadlines in any non-judicial state — giving Washington homeowners more time than most to arrange reinstatement funds.
+Washington also provides a statutory reinstatement right under RCW 61.24.090 that runs until 11 days before the trustee sale.
+This is one of the latest reinstatement deadlines in any non-judicial state.
 Reinstatement requires paying all past-due amounts, fees, costs, and trustee charges.
-The amount grows every week as fees accumulate, but the late deadline means homeowners have meaningful time to arrange the necessary funds even after the NTS is recorded.
+The amount grows every week as fees accumulate, but the late deadline means homeowners have meaningful time to arrange the necessary funds even after the NTS is recorded under RCW 61.24.040.

 Stage 4: The Trustee Sale